Fodor's Expert Review Lawnmarket

-A corruption of "land market," Lawnmarket is the second of the streets that make up the Royal Mile.
-It was formerly the site of the produce market for the city, with a once-a-week special sale of wool and linen.
+The second of the streets that make up the Royal Mile, this was formerly the site of the city's produce market, with a once-a-week special sale of wool and linen.
 Now it's home to Gladstone's Land and the Writers' Museum.
-At different times the Lawnmarket Courts housed James Boswell, David Hume, and Robert Burns.
-In nearby Brodie's Close in the 1770s lived the infamous Deacon Brodie, pillar of society by day and a murdering gang leader by night.
-Robert Louis Stevenson (1850–94) may well have used Brodie as the inspiration for his Strange Case of Dr. Jekyll and Mr. Hyde.
+At various times, the Lawnmarket Courts housed James Boswell, David Hume, and Robert Burns, while in the 1770s this area was home to the infamous Deacon Brodie, pillar of society by day and a murdering gang leader by night.
+Robert Louis Stevenson (1850–94) may well have used Brodie as the inspiration for his novella Strange Case of Dr. Jekyll and Mr. Hyde.